Frequently asked questions on the Shoah in Italy

 Holocaust or Shoah?

 The word Holocaust is believed to have been first used in the 20th century to indicate the Armenian genocide and subsequently to indicate the Nazi book burning actions of 1933.
 In the 1960s by the American Jewish world adopted the term and applied it to the genocide of the Jews.
-It was finally ratified through the television series “Holocaust” in 1978 and the creation of the Holocaust Museum in Washington in 1993.
+It became popular through the television series “Holocaust” in 1978 and the creation of the Holocaust Museum in Washington in 1993.

 The word means “completely burnt” in Greek and indicates animal sacrifices.
 It probably originated in the early Greek-speaking Christian world with the meaning of “offering to god”.
 Because of the implication that the Jews may have been “offered” for a reason, many, including Primo Levi, refused the use of this term.